Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 Day 2: Cape of Good Hope and Boulders Beach

-We did this entire itinerary by renting a car; however, this private tour or this group tour follows the same route.
+We did this entire day by rental a car; however, this private tour or this group tour follows the same route.
 There are half-day tours as well.

 Chapmans Peak Drive

 This is a full-day tour to the Cape of Good Hope, with several stops along the way.
-We started with Chapman’s Peak Drive, a scenic road that winds along the ocean, with many spots to stop, take in the views, and of course, snap plenty of photos.
+We started with Chapman’s Peak Drive, a scenic road that winds along the coast, with plenty of spots to pull over, take in the views, and snap photos.

 But I admit we made a mistake!
 Chapman’s Peak Drive runs along the west coast of the Cape Peninsula, with the viewpoints all on the western side.
-Since driving in South Africa follows the English system, it’s best to do Chapman’s Peak Drive from south to north (that is, on the way back to Cape Town), because then you’ll be on the correct side to stop at the lookouts.
-Since we drove it north to south, at every viewpoint we had to cross the road — and we ended up missing a few stops.
+Since South Africa drives on the left, it’s best to do Chapman’s Peak Drive from south to north (that is, on the way back to Cape Town), because then you’ll be on the right side of the road to pull into the lookouts.
+Since we drove it north to south, at every viewpoint we had to cross the road, and we ended up missing a few.

 Cape of Good Hope

 The Cape of Good Hope is part of the Cape Peninsula and lies within Table Mountain National Park, a conservation area that protects not only the coastal landscape but also the local fauna and flora.
-Be prepared, because driving there feels like a mini-safari: we saw ostriches, elands (a type of antelope), zebras, and baboons!
+Come prepared, because driving through feels like a mini-safari: we saw ostriches, elands (a large antelope), zebras, and baboons!

 Although it is often said to be the southernmost point of Africa, that title actually belongs to Cape Agulhas, about 150 km further on.

-Initially called Cape of Storms because of the violent storms and strong sea currents in the region, it was later renamed Cape of Good Hope when the Portuguese navigator Bartolomeu Dias managed to sail around it, opening a new route to the Indies in 1488.
-A few years later, in 1497, Vasco da Gama passed through the cape and continued on to India, establishing the long-awaited sea route between Europe and the East.
+Originally called Cape of Storms, after the violent storms and powerful sea currents in the area, it was later renamed Cape of Good Hope when the Portuguese navigator Bartolomeu Dias managed to sail around it, opening up a new route to the Indies in 1488.
+A few years later, in 1497, Vasco da Gama passed through the cape and continued on to India, completing the long-awaited sea route between Europe and the East.

-Besides the famous and Instagrammable sign that marks the spot, I recommend going further and exploring other areas of the park.
+Beyond the famous, endlessly Instagrammable sign marking the spot, I recommend going further and exploring other areas of the park.
 You can walk or drive to Cape Point and the historic 1860 lighthouse.
 There’s a funicular up to the lighthouse (for a fee), but you can also walk if you prefer.
-We chose the funicular — part of the kids’ fun.
+We went with the funicular, all part of the fun for the kids.

 Since this is a National Park, you can find information on the official website Sanparks.org, where you can also buy tickets in advance.
 We bought ours right away and it was easy.
 For funicular tickets, as well as details about shops, restaurants, and other services, check this link.